The ultimate expat guide to Turin's top 7 neighbourhoods

 This district is also home to one of the city's green lungs: Parco del Valentino, perfect for Sunday walks.

-The prices in this neighbourhood are generally affordable.
-You should make sure that the street where you’re planning to rent doesn’t get too loud at night.
+The cost of living in San Salvario, Turin is generally affordable.
+HousingAnywhere tip: make sure that the street where you're planning to rent doesn't get too loud at night.

 The average rental prices in San Salvario are: